sara-zinnat/Natural-Language-Processing-Projects/README.md

 File Name: Cosine similarity.py

-To measure cosine similarity within and between the clusters.
+This program aims to measure cosine similarity within and between the clusters.
 This project contains the following segments:

 1. fetch similarity between two sentences from matrix (using tf-idf and word2vec)
 2. to calculate similarity between two documents (using tf-idf and word2vec)